 MLA content map

-The MLA content map sets out the core knowledge, skills and behaviours needed for UK practice.
+The MLA content map sets out the core knowledge, skills and behaviours needed for UK practice as a doctor.
 All applied knowledge test (AKT) and clinical and professional skills assessment (CPSA) content must derive from the content map.

 The content map is based on Outcomes for graduates (2018), the Generic professional capabilities framework (2017), the relevant parts of the Foundation Programme curriculum and the situations typically faced by doctors working in the UK Foundation Programme.